binkley/wrong-place-wrong-time/homebrewery.md

 The characters are quickly surrounded by the City Watch.
 Combat is hopeless.
 They are stripped of gear and tossed into a single jail cell.

 > A watchman twirls a large skeleton key just out of reach.
-“Won’t be needin’
+"Won’t be needin’
-> this anymore.”
+> this anymore."

 **Escape Options**:
 - *Mage Hand* + *Find Familiar* (recover key)